linux-lock/bpflock/README.md

 `usblock` - Implements restrictions to lock-down USB devices.
-When connecting a USB device it will be shown on the system but not authorized to be used.
-This allows to **restrict** against some bad USB and poisontap attacks against IoT or servers that exploit locked or protected machines by emulating an Ethernet device over USB to hijack network traffic.
+When connecting a USB device it will be shown on the system but not authorized to be used, this allows to **restrict** some bad USB and poisontap attacks that emulate an Ethernet device over USB to hijack network traffic.

-**This is particulary useful if you do not trust your USB ports, and have remote access to your devices where you control when to activate or deactivate USB interfaces.
-Of course protecting machines where attackers with physicall access are able to perform different scenarios is a lost case.**
+**This is particulary useful if you do not trust the USB ports of your IoT devices or servers, and have remote access where you control when to activate or deactivate those same USB interfaces.**

+**Of course protecting machines from attackers with unlimited physicall access and able to perform different scenarios is a lost case.**